Nevada visits Brubaker and Pepperdine - WTOP News

 Malibu, California; Friday, 9 p.m.
 EST

-BOTTOM LINE: Pepperdine takes on Nevada after Ella Brubaker scored 20 points in Pepperdine’s 68-61 loss to the Long Beach State Beach.
+BOTTOM LINE: Pepperdine plays Nevada after Ella Brubaker scored 20 points in Pepperdine’s 68-61 loss to the Long Beach State Beach.

-Pepperdine is shooting 42.0% from the field this season, 0.7 percentage points higher than the 41.3% Nevada allows to opponents.
+The Waves have gone 2-0 in home games.
+Pepperdine is 1-1 against opponents with a winning record.

+Pepperdine’s average of 6.0 made 3-pointers per game this season is just 0.9 more made shots on average than the 5.1 per game Nevada gives up.
 Nevada averages 6.0 made 3-pointers per game this season, 0.9 more makes per game than Pepperdine gives up.

-TOP PERFORMERS: Chloe Sotell is shooting 34.2% from beyond the arc with 1.9 made 3-pointers per game for the Waves, while averaging 8.9 points.
+TOP PERFORMERS: Brubaker is scoring 11.3 points per game and averaging 3.3 rebounds for the Waves.

 Kennedy Lee is scoring 11.7 points per game and averaging 5.8 rebounds for the Wolf Pack.